sipemu/case-based-reasoning/README.md

 Besides the functionality of searching for similar cases, we added some additional features:

--   automatic validation of the critical variables between the query and similar cases dataset
+-   Automatic validation of the critical variables between the query and similar cases dataset

--   checking proportional hazard assumption for the Cox Model
+-   Checking proportional hazard assumption for the Cox Model

 -   C++-functions for distance calculation

-## Example: Cox Beta Model {#example-cox-beta-model}
+## Example: Cox Beta Model

-### Initialization {#initialization}
+### Initialization

 In the first example, we use the CPH model and the `ovarian` data set from the `survival` package.
 In the first step, we initialize the R6 data object.